Bernie Worrell: Death

 In January 2016, Worrell was diagnosed with a "mild form" of prostate cancer, stage-four liver cancer and stage-four lung cancer.
-He relocated from New Jersey, his long-time home, to Bellingham, Washington.
+He relocated from his longtime home in New Jersey, to Bellingham, Washington.

-A tribute and benefit concert to raise funds for Worrell's cancer treatment, produced by the Black Rock Coalition and featuring musicians with whom Worrell has worked over his career, occurred on April 4 and 5, 2016.
+A New York tribute and benefit concert at Webster Hall, helped raise funds for Worrell's cancer treatment.
+Produced by the Black Rock Coalition, the event featuring musicians and celebrities, including Meryl Streep, George Clinton, Paul Shaffer, Jerry Harrison, Bootsy Collins, Nona Hendryx, Living Color, and Jonathan Demme.
+It occurred on April 4 and 5, 2016.

 On May 9, Worrell's wife Judie posted an update on his condition on his Facebook page:

 Judie Worrell issued a statement on Facebook on June 16 to friends and family that "I was just told that Bernie is now headed 'Home'."
 She encouraged people close to Worrell to "visit him to say your goodbyes" and added that he is too ill to speak on the phone or text.

 Bernie Worrell died at his home in Everson, Washington, on June 24, 2016, at the age of 72.
 His wife issued a statement that "Bernie transitioned Home to The Great Spirit.
 Rest in peace, my love—you definitely made the world a better place.
 Till we meet again, vaya con Dios."

 Following his death, guitarist Buckethead created a 21.5 minute long tribute song: 'Space Viking'.
 Buckethead published it on his 'Pike' series, as part of Pike 245.
 The song was captioned: "To Bernie Worrell, The Greatest Music Maker Of All".